‘Twas the week before Halloween, when all thought the blog, not a creature was stirring, not even a (rabid) dog…’

 You can stand, as I did, at the metal fence posts and press your face up against them, trying to imagine what it must have been like to suffer from mental illness at a time when the solution was to remove a lobe from your brain.
 Cos, obviously, that’ll totally make you better, right?
 My Doctor gave me tablets and told me not to stress too much.
 I like modern medical thinking much better.

-To further hinder its reputation further, Denbigh Asylum was featured on ‘Most Haunted’, on live episodes entitled ‘Village of the Damned’ (real sensitive, guys)… which incurred the wrath of the local residents.
+To further hinder its reputation further, Denbigh Asylum was featured on ‘Most Haunted’.
+It was live episodes entitled ‘Village of the Damned’ (real sensitive, guys)… This incurred the wrath of the local residents.
 Not to the extent where Yvette Fielding was strapped to a gurney with electrodes attached to her extremities, but, you know, in a reasonable head-shaking, finger wagging, fashion.
 You would totally understand if they’d have done that, though, wouldn’t you?
-You don’t have to be insane to be imagining how that might go down.
-Hmmm….interesting.
+I wouldn’t have told on them, that’s for sure…